 - > WPA /WPA2 It's based on Radius Server. - Version you can choose the version of the WPA security on the pull-down list.
-The default setting is Automatic, which can select WPA (Wi-Fi Protected Access) or WPA2 (WPA version 2) automatically based on the wireless station's capability and request. - Encryption You can select either Automatic, or TKIP or AES.
+The default setting is Automatic, which can select WPA (Wi-Fi Protected Access) or WPA2 (WPA version 2) automatically based on the wireless station's capability and request.

+• Encryption - You can select either Automatic, or TKIP or AES.

-If you check the WPA/WPA2 radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-23.
+If you check the WPA/WPA2 radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-25

-WPA/WPA2
+● WPA/ WPA2

-Version: Automatic 💌
+Version: Automatic

-Encryption: ТКІР
+Encryption: TKIP

 Radius Server IP:

 Radius Port: 1812 (1-65535, 0 stands for default port 1812)

 Radius Password:

 Group Key Update Period: (in second, minimum is 30, 0 means no update)

 We do not recommend using the TKIP encryption if the device operates in 802.11n mode due to the fact that TKIP is not supported by Draft 11N specification.

-- Radius Server IP Enter the IP address of the Radius server. - Radius Port Enter the port number of the Radius server. - Radius Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
+- Radius Server IP Enter the IP address of the Radius Server. - Radius Port Enter the port that radius service used. - Radius Password Enter the password for the Radius Server. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
-Enter 0 to disable the update. - WPA-PSK/WPA2-PSK It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
+Enter 0 to disable the update. - ➤ WPA-PSK/WPA2-PSK It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
 The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-If you check the WPA-PSK/WPA2-PSK radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-24.
+If you check the WPA-PSK/WPA2-PSK radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-19.

 WPA-PSK/WPA2-PSK

-Version: Automatic 💌
+Version: Automatic

-Encryption: TKIP
+Encryption: TKIP v

 PSK Password:

-(You can enter ASCII characters between 8 and 63 or Hexadecimal characters between 8 and 64.)
+(You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters.)

-Group Key Update Period: 0 (in second, minimum is 30, 0 means no update)
+Group Key Update Period: (in second, minimum is 30, 0 means no update)

 We do not recommend using the TKIP encryption if the device operates in 802.11n mode due to the fact that TKIP is not supported by Draft 11N specification.

-- PSK Passphrase - You can enter a Passphrase between 8 and 63 characters. - Group Key Update Period Specify the group key update interval in seconds.
+- PSK Passphrase You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
 Enter 0 to disable the update.